docker/labs-tape/README.md

 Tape has the following commands:

 - `tape images` - examine images referenced by a given set of manifests before packaging them
-- `tape package` - package an artifcat and push it to a registry
+- `tape package` - package an artifact and push it to a registry
-- `tape pull` – downlowad and extract contents and attestations from an existing artifact
+- `tape pull` – download and extract contents and attestations from an existing artifact
 - `tape view` – inspect an existing artifact

 ### Example